tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

     type Event<'A> =
         abstract member Process: 'A -> Result<'A, string>
 ```
-The _'A_ is the generic cluster type the event is associated with.
+The _'A_ is the generic context or aggregate type, the event is associated with.

 This is an example of a concrete implementation of an event related to the TodoCluster members _Add_ and _Remove_.